What are your hours and locations?

 For security reasons, we do not have your PIN at the bank, but we can order a copy of it for you.
 There is a $10 fee for this.

-The card you have will automatically be replaced every two years.
-We will mail the card to you around the 15th of the month it is due to expire.
+The card you have will automatically be replaced every three years.
+We will mail the card to you the third week of the month it is due to expire.
 If you do not receive your card by the end of the month, please contact us.
 Your debit card is good until the very last day of the month that it is due to expire.

 Why are there charges showing on my account that say 'pre-auth'?